 With development of the SDSU Mission Valley Campus, direct vehicular access to the project site would be provided via River Park Road (also known as Mission City Street I in the MVCP update).
 The Fenton Parkway/River Park Road intersection (Intersection 49) would be signalized with permitted left-turns to facilitate automobile, bicycle, and pedestrian movements, as well as to control traffic when a trolley vehicle is crossing Fenton Parkway.
 The proposed intersection lane configuration under the 2-lane scenario would include: one northbound through lane, one northbound right turn lane, one southbound through lane, one southbound left turn lane, one westbound right-turn lane (see Figure 4.15-18).
-Under the 4-lane scenario, the proposed intersection configuration would include: one northbound through lane, one southbound through lane, one shared northbound through/right lane, one southbound through lane, one shared southbound through/left lane, one westbound left-turn lane, and one westbound right-turn lane (see Figure 4.15-18).
+Under the 4-lane scenario, the proposed intersection configuration would include: one northbound through lane, one shared northbound through/right lane, one southbound through lane, one shared northbound through/right lane, one westbound through lane, one shared southbound through/left lane, one westbound left-turn lane, and one westbound through lane, one shared southbound through/left lane, one westbound left-turn lane, and one westbound right-turn lane (see Figure 4.15-19).